Pythonidaer/read-me-generator/sampleREADME.md

 -----------

 ## Tests
-Yes please see 'TEST.md'
+Yes please see 'sampleREADME.md'

 -----------

 ## Questions
-If you experience an issue, feel free to reach out to me.
+If you run into any issues, feel free to contact me through GitHub or Email.
 * GitHub: https://github.com/Pythonidaer

 * For additional information, please reach out to codefolio.work@gmail.com